rgriff23/rgriff23.github.io/_posts/2018-05-28-olympic-history-2-data-wrangling-2.md

 ---

-In my last post, I scraped data on 135,584 Olympic athletes from www.sports-reference.com, and the data was saved in two lists containing information on each athlete in different formats.
-In its present form, the data is pretty useless.
-In this post, I tidy up this data so that it can actually be analyzed.

-Normally, this part of my work flow would get buried in a file somewhere that I'd expect nobody to ever look at.
-However, a big part of my motivation for doing this project was learning `tidyverse`, and the data wrangling stage was one of the places where I felt the advantages of `tidyverse` the most, so I'm going to dive into the wrangling this once.
-If you aren't interested in the wrangling and you just want to see pretty plots about Olympic history, then stay tuned for my later posts in which I analyze the prettied-up data.

-## Set up

 To follow along with this code, you must start by importing the data and running the code in the [previous post](https://rgriff23.github.io/2018/05/28/olympic-history-2-data-wrangling-1.html).
 You'll need to load the `tidyverse` package too.

 ## Check variables for weird values